Cjreynol-zz/pygame-boilerplate/README.md

 make for it.

 ### Version 1
 Moving a ghost sprite around the screen

+### Version 2
+Animated sprite moving on the screen

+### Version 3
+Smooth movement, automatic animation from a sprite sheet, and re-usable code behind the scenes